saidqayoumsadat/saidqayoumsadat/README.md

 - 👋 Hi, I’m @saidqayoumsadat
 - 👀 I’m interested in web3, blockchain and bugbounty.
 - 🌱 I’m currently learning blockchain.
-- I also smart contract auditor.
+- I also smart contract auditor and Security Researcher.
-- i did alot of reprted to the cond4rena and to codehawks, audit platform
+- work on code4rena , hatsfinance, codehawks and etc platform as auditor.
 - 📫 How to reach me .
 - https://twitter.com/saqsadat143
 - saidqayoumsadat@gmail.com